William Knight (fighter): Ultimate Fighting Championship

 Knight made his UFC debut against Aleksa Camur at UFC 253 on September 27, 2020.
 For the first time in his professional career, he went to the judges and won the bout via unanimous decision.

 Knight stepped in on short notice to replace Shamil Gamzatov against Da Un Jung on April 10, 2021, at UFC on ABC: Vettori vs. Holland.
 Knight lost the bout via unanimous decision.

 Knight faced Fabio Cherant on August 21, 2021, at UFC on ESPN: Cannonier vs. Gastelum.
 He won the fight via knockout in round one.
 With this win, Knight earned a Performance of the Night award.

 Knight was scheduled to face Alonzo Menifield on February 27, 2021, at UFC Fight Night 186.
 However, the bout was postponed during the week leading up to the event after Menifield testing positive for COVID-19.
 The pairing was expected to be left intact and rescheduled for UFC 260.
 This time Knight was removed due to COVID-19 protocols.
 The pair was rescheduled to December 4, 2021 at UFC on ESPN 31.
 Knight won the fight via unanimous decision.

 Knight, as a replacement for Ed Herman, faced Maxim Grishin on February 12, 2022, at UFC 271.
 At the weigh-ins, Knight weighed in at 218 pounds, 12 pounds over the light heavyweight non-title fight limit, marking the biggest weight miss in UFC history.
 As a result, the bout was shifted to heavyweight and Knight was fined 40% of his purse, which went to Grishin.
 Knight lost the bout via unanimous decision.

-Knight faced Devin Clark on on April 16, 2022, at UFC on ESPN 34.
+Knight faced Devin Clark on April 16, 2022, at UFC on ESPN 34.
 He lost the fight via technical knockout in round three.

 Knight was scheduled to face Marcin Prachnio on November 19, 2022, at UFC Fight Night 215.
 However, the bout was scrapped the week of the event for undisclosed reasons.
 The bout was rescheduled for UFC Fight Night 219 on February 18, 2023.
 Knight lost the fight via unanimous decision.

 After the loss, it was announced that Knight had fought out his contract and was not renewed.

+Post-UFC career

+Following his UFC release Knight faced Domingos Barros for the vacant CES MMA Heavyweight Championship on May 12, 2023 at CES 73: Knight vs. Barros.
+He lost the bout via majority decision.

+Personal life

+On May 6, 2023, Knight announced that seven members of his family died before his fight against Marcin Prachnio at UFC Fight Night 215.